 Charge points have also been installed at Oxford City Council depots to enable the council to electrify a range of vehicles, from cars and vans through to tipper trucks.

 The ESO team are also in discussions with local bus operators, taxi firms and businesses to assess how and where the project could deliver additional capacity to support the electrification of transport across the city.

 How quickly can I charge my car?

-ESO will install 50 public chargepoints at Redbridge Park & Ride catering for the full range of vehicles.
-There will be 20 ultra-rapid DC chargers, capable of charging a car in 15-20 minutes, and 30 fast AC chargers which can charge a car over a period of hours, for example while Park & Ride users are visiting the city centre.
+42 charge points have been installed at Redbridge Park & Ride catering for the full range of vehicles.
+This includes 22 ultra-rapid DC chargers, capable of charging a car in 15-20 minutes, and 20 fast AC chargers which can charge a car over a period of hours, for example while Park & Ride users are visiting the city centre.

-What sort of battery is the project using?
+What sort of battery has the project developed?

-The project will create a world-first hybrid battery energy storage system that combines the high-power capabilities of lithium-ion batteries with the longer-duration, non-degrading characteristics of vanadium flow batteries.
+The project has developed a cutting-edge hybrid battery energy storage system that combines the high-power capabilities of a 50MW/50MWh lithium-ion battery with the longer-duration, non-degrading characteristics of a 2MW/5MWh vanadium flow battery.

-The battery will be sited to the South East of Oxford alongside the National Grid Cowley substation.
+The battery is situated to the South East of Oxford alongside National Grid’s Cowley substation.

-Flow batteries have different characteristics to lithium-ion batteries providing longer-duration storage capabilities with limited degradation.
+Vanadium flow batteries have different characteristics to lithium-ion batteries, providing longer-duration storage capabilities with limited degradation.
 The technology uses the flow of vanadium electrolyte across an ion exchange membrane.
 In a world-first ESO is combining the two technologies to create a hybrid battery energy storage system which can leverage the capabilities of both systems to maximise benefits to the electricity grid and users.

 Is the battery charging the EVs?